Cosgrove, Northamptonshire: Historic buildings and other features

 rich plant community of limestone-loving plants such as the spotted cat's ear and fragrant orchid.
 The site is also home to rare insects such as the ground beetle and birds such as the skylark and barn owl.

-Cosgrove Leisure Park attracts many visitors, caravanners and holiday-makers.
-The park is built on an area of flooded gravel pits near the River Great Ouse south of the village.
-It has a swimming and paddling pool, fishing lakes and a water sports including water-skiing and jet-skiing.
+Cosgrove Leisure Park, a caravan site, attracts many visitors, caravanners and holiday-makers.
+The park surrounds an area of flooded gravel pits beside the Tove and Great Ouse, south of the village.
+It has a swimming and paddling pool, fishing lakes and a water sports area.
 There are pitches for 500 touring caravans and 460 owner-occupied static holiday homes.